hobuinc/greyhound/doc/clientDevelopment.rst

 A client should always start by requesting the ``info`` for a given resource, and store the entire result.

-This allows a client to avoid querying non-existant dimensions, for example a web renderer that generally queries Red, Green, and Blue dimensions should not do so if those dimensions do not exist in the native schema.
+This allows a client to avoid querying non-existent dimensions, for example a web renderer that generally queries Red, Green, and Blue dimensions should not do so if those dimensions do not exist in the native schema.

 Progressive Querying
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~